qsimeon/worm-data-preprocess/README.md

 ---

-This code is part of an ongoing research project with the MIT Department of Brain and Cognitive Sciences.
+*This code is part of an ongoing research project with the MIT Department of Brain and Cognitive Sciences in the Boyden Lab.*